microsoft/Kusto-Query-Language/doc/series-log-function.md

 ---
 title: series_log() - Azure Data Explorer
-description: This article describes series_log() in Azure Data Explorer. ms.reviewer: afridman ms.topic: reference ms.date: 11/07/2022
+description: Learn how to use the series_log() function to calculate the element-wise natural logarithm function (base-e) of the numeric series input. ms.reviewer: afridman ms.topic: reference ms.date: 01/30/2023
 ---
 # series_log()